PorumbRemus/Unix-comm-emulator/README.md

 # Unix-comm-emulator
-This is a project that is meant to emulate 3 commands from linux, ls with all it's flags, dirname, and tac command
+This is a project that is meant to emulate 3 commands from linux, ls with all it's flags, dirname, and tac command The ability to redirect the output to another file is also implemented in this project